-In summary, the effects of the proposed actions in 2017 will meet the recovery plan guidance for two to four populations representing the range of life histories displayed in the region at low risk, including those specifically identified as needed for recovery of the Puget Sound Chinook ESU.
+In summary, the effects of the proposed actions in 2018 will meet the recovery plan guidance for at least two to four populations representing the range of life histories displayed in the region at low risk, including those specifically identified as needed for recovery of the Puget Sound Chinook ESU.
 The Whidbey/Main Basin Region is a stronghold of Chinook production in the ESU.
-Most populations in the region are doing relatively well relative to abundance criteria and RERs given current habitat conditions, representing a diversity of healthy populations in the region as a whole.
-The stable escapement trend and, in particular, the relatively robust status of the populations compared with their thresholds should mitigate any increased risk as a result of exceeding the RER for two of the three Skagit summer/fall populations.
-The continued critical status and trends for the South Fork Stillaguamish is a cause for concern.
-However, the moderately early life history type exhibited by the South Fork Stillaguamish population is represented by two other healthier populations in the region which are expected to be below their RERs.
+Most populations in the region are doing relatively well relative to abundance criteria given current habitat conditions, representing a diversity of healthy populations in the region as a whole.
+Although exceedance of the RERs for six of the 10 populations in the region indicates higher risk from the proposed fisheries, the increasing or stable trends in total escapement (hatchery and wild) and growth rate in natural-origin escapement, the robust status of the populations compared with their thresholds in 2018 and the one-year duration of the opinion should mitigate any increased risk as a result of exceeding their RERs.
+The continued critical status and trends for the South Fork Stillaguamish in combination with exceeding the RER is a cause for concern.
+However, the moderately early life history type exhibited by the South Fork Stillaguamish population is represented by two other healthier populations in the region which are expected to be at low risk from the proposed fisheries in 2018.
+The number of additional spawners from further fishery reductions is low and would not change the status or trend of the population.

 Central/South Sound: There are six populations within the Central/South Sound Region (Figure 1).
 Most are genetically similar, likely reflecting the extensive influence of transplanted hatchery releases, primarily from the Duwamish-Green River population.
 Except for the White River, Chinook populations in this region exhibit a fall type life history and were historically managed primarily to achieve hatchery production objectives.
 The White River spring and Nisqually Chinook salmon population are in PRA Tier 1.
 The Duwamish-Green population is in PRA Tier 2, and the Cedar, Sammamish, and Puyallup populations are in Tier 3.
 The six populations constitute five management units: Lake Washington (Cedar and Sammamish), Duwamish-Green, White, Puyallup, and Nisqually.
 Hatchery contribution to spawning escapement is moderate to high for the populations within this region (Table 3).
-NMFS determined the Nisqually and White River populations must be at low extinction risk to recover the ESU (NMFS 2006a).
-The Nisqually population will need to transition to natural-origin management over time, as it is considered essential to recovery of the ESU.
+NMFS determined the Nisqually and White River population will need to transition to natural-origin management over time, as it is considered essential to recovery of the ESU.
 All populations in the region are expected to be affected by the proposed actions.